MaxWenzel/frameworks/README.md

 Frameworks and Libraries for the development

+## Alternative Languages

+- [Zig](https://ziglang.org/): a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.
+- [Rust](https://www.rust-lang.org/): a blazingly fast and memory-efficient: with no runtime or garbage collector, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.
+- [Go](https://go.dev/): a expressive, concise, clean, and efficient.
+Its concurrency mechanisms make it easy to write programs that get the most out of multicore and networked machines, while its novel type system enables flexible and modular program construction.
+- [Elm](https://elm-lang.org/): a functional language that compiles to JavaScript.
+It helps you make websites and web apps.
+It has a strong emphasis on simplicity and quality tooling.

 ## AI stuff

 - [JVector](https://github.com/jbellis/jvector): a pure Java, zero dependency, embedded vector search engine, used by DataStax Astra DB and (soon) Apache Cassandra.